How to Plan the Perfect Trip to Sequoia National Park

 • Morning: Start with the Tokopah Falls Trail (4-mile round trip) for a waterfall hike.

-• Afternoon: Drive the General’s Highway, stopping for scenic overlooks, and then, if time allows, continue onto the Kings Canyon Scenic Byway for breathtaking canyon views before exiting the park.
+• Afternoon: Drive the scenic road known as General’s Highway, stopping for scenic overlooks.
+If time allows, continue onto the Kings Canyon Scenic Byway for breathtaking canyon views before exiting the park.

-This setup covers Sequoia’s must-see locations in a logical flow and maximizes your time in the park’s most scenic areas.
+This three-day itinerary logically flows through Sequoia’s must-see locations and maximizes time in the park’s most scenic areas.

 Final Thoughts on Sequoia National Park

 Sequoia National Park has incredible things to do and see, so you may want to extend your trip if time allows.
 As a first-time visitor, plan your days around these highlights and leave room for spontaneous discoveries.
+If you follow my 3-day itinerary, you’ll also have the opportunity to visit the neighboring Kings Canyon National Park, adding even more breathtaking landscapes and adventures to your trip.
 Remember to practice Leave No Trace principles and respect the natural beauty around you so future generations can enjoy it too.